lachlanpage/Markov-Chain-Sentence-Generator/README.md

                         Floating point similarity threshold for the similarity check (optional) -w SIMILARITY_WINDOW, --similarity-window SIMILARITY_WINDOW
-                        Number of consecutive words in the sliding window used for the similarity check (optional)
+                        Number of consecutive words in the sliding window used for the similarity check (optional) -n NUMBER_OF_RESPONSES, --number_of_responses NUMBER_OF_RESPONSES
+                        Number of responses to generate.
+Higher number also increases temperature and increases likelihood of repetition(optional)
 ```

 # Signing up for a ChatGPT-4 API key